Tarakeswar Sengupta

-Tarakeshwar Sengupta (তারকেশ্বর সেনগুপ্ত, 15 April 1905 - 16 September 1931) was an Indian independence activist who took part in the Chittagong Armoury Raid.
+Tarakeshwar Sengupta (তারকেশ্বর সেনগুপ্ত, 15 April 1905 – 16 September 1931) was an Indian independence activist who took part in the Chittagong Armoury Raid.
 He was a member of revolutionary group of Masterda Surya Sen.

 Early life

 Sengupta was born on 15 April 1905 in Gaila village of Barisal District, British India at present Bangladesh, in a Bengali middle-class family.
 He was inspired with the idea of patriotism in his family environment.

 Revolutionary activities

 Tarakeshwar Sengupta was a social workers.
-He was connected with Jugantar group in the Gaila branch.
-He was also attached with the Sankar Math and Gaila Sevasram.
+Connected with the Gaila branch of the Jugantar, he was also attached with the Sankar Math and Gaila Sevasram.
 Sengupta was arrested and imprisoned for a few months.
 He joined the Salt Satyagraha and was again arrested in D.I rule and sent to Hijli Jail.

 Death

 On 16 September 1931 police shot and killed Tarakeshwar Sengupta along with Santosh Kumar Mitra in Hijli Detention Camp.